figshare/user_documentation/docs/api/index.md

 More often than not you need to send parameters to an endpoint.
-For `GET` requests these are usualy sent in the query string but for `POST` and `PUT` requsts they are usualy in the body of the request.
+For `GET` requests these are usualy sent in the query string but for `POST` and `PUT` requests they are usually in the body of the request.

 ### Query string